TyrellOliver/Group-React-Project/README.md

-# Your One Stop Sandiwch Shop
+# Your One-Stop Sandwich Shop

 One-Stop Sandiwch Shop is a user-friendly React-based web application that provides an online ordering experience for their users to create their own sandwich by building it from the bottom to the top.
 We offer a comprehensive selection of sandwich ingredients and give the customer full control to have it their way.
 We also offer a selection of signature sandwiches which have been hand-selected by each of our chefs for those who want to try something different or those who can't make a decision.